TsvetomirTsvetkov/PlayFair/README.md

 # PlayFair

-This is my course project for Cryptography class in Technical University Sofia.
+This is my course project for the subject Cryptography (Technical University of Sofia).